movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 with a tree search.
 Index gaps are allowed; indexes whose next cookie cannot fit in a signed VFS offset return `EOVERFLOW`.

+Local file-handle operations (`getfh`, `fhopen`, `fhstat`) identify an inode by tree, inode number, and creation generation, and enforce the selected mount's hierarchy.
+The VFS handle size limits tree IDs and generations to 32 bits;
+larger values return `EOVERFLOW`.
+Handles require a mounted filesystem ID;
+IDs do not survive the last view's teardown.
+NFS export remains unsupported.

 Device nodes use native special-device operations and alias handling, including `nodev` and securelevel policy.
 Device I/O also works on read-only mounts.
 Size changes to devices, FIFOs, and sockets are no-ops, as on FFS.